$40.31 to $60.88 per hour

 Degree in environmental health, public health or a related field

 Higher classifications may require higher education

-Public health inspectors may work full-time or part-time hours or on a call-in (casual) basis.
-They can apply for positions that are permanent, temporary or casual depending on department and facility needs.
-Shift schedules may include a combination of day, evening, weekend and holiday shifts, as well as on-call duties.
+Public health inspectors generally work 7.75 hours a day, Monday to Friday.
+Most inspectors are employed by Alberta Health Services, but they can also work with Alberta Health, Health Canada, and various private businesses.
+The majority of public health inspectors work full-time; however, part-time positions do exist.
+Inspectors work in positions that are permanent, temporary, or casual depending on department and facility needs.
+Shift schedules may include a combination of day, evening, weekend, and holiday shifts, as well as on-call duties.
 At times, public health inspectors may be required to work late at night or during special events.

-Public health inspectors may be required to reach, bend, crouch and climb during the course of their work.
-They may need to travel in all-weather conditions and must carry a laptop computer and portable printer with them most of the time.
-Public health inspectors may be exposed to chemicals, animals and insects, allergens, unsafe buildings and other potential safety risks while on the job.
-They are also responsible for enforcing health related legislation, which involves issuing legal orders to business owners or facility operators to improve the environmental conditions within public establishments.
+Public health inspectors may be required to reach, bend, crouch, and climb during the course of their work.
+They may need to travel in all weather conditions and may be exposed to chemicals, animals, insects, allergens, unsafe buildings, and other potential safety risks while on the job.

 For more information on a career as a Public Health Inspector, and how to become a Certified Public Health Inspector in Canada, visit Canadian Institute of Public Health Inspectors (CIPHI).
 For additional information about Environmental Public Health in Alberta visit our website.